ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 “That’s good, kid” he said.

 A loud knock.
 The cursor still blinks on the terminal.
 I sit back up.
 "Come in", I shout, not bothering to turn around.
 It's Jean, my assistant.
 "Your 2:00 is here", she says.
 "Please reschedule it", I say.

-I grab my phone, slip on my running shoes under my desk.
+I grab my phone, slip on the running shoes that live under my desk.
 And I start running...down the hall...into the world.
-I don't have a route or a plan.
-Instead do a fartlek zigzag through city blocks.
-I go back when I get tired.
+I have no route, no plan.
+I run, a bumping pixel diffusing through city blocks.
+When I get tired I go directly back to the lab.